whatcodehaveyougit/marvel_project/README.md

 This app uses the cypress testing framework so to run the tests run the following command in the root folder:

 ' npx cypress run '

+I added this to the tsConfig: (Need to research it)

+"suppressImplicitAnyIndexErrors": true,